tettethu/tettethu/README.md

 ## Hi there 👋

-- 🌱 I’m currently learning anything about DL,multimodal models,transformers
+- 🌱 I'm currently an incoming phd at nju.
-- 👯 I’m looking to collaborate on interesting research and projects on multimodal models
+- 👯 I’m looking to collaborate on interesting research and projects on game ai, agent.
-- 💬 Remind me to study
-- 📫 How to reach me: hwb1785131421@stu.xjtu.edu.cn
+- 📫 How to reach me: tet@tettet.org
-- ⚡ I'm looking for a phd position in 27Fall